Aitareya Brahmana: Authorship

 Sayana of Vijayanagara, a 14th century commentator, attributes the entire Aitareya Brahmana to a single man: Mahidasa Aitareya.
 In his introduction to the text, Sayana suggests that "Aitareya" is a matronymic name.
-Mahidasa's mother was "Itaraa" (इतरा), whose name is derived from the Sanskrit word "itara".
+Mahidasa's mother was "Itarā" (इतरा), whose name is derived from the Sanskrit word "itara".
 She was one of the wives of a great rishi (sage).
 The rishi preferred sons from his other wives over Mahidasa.
 Once he placed all his other sons on his lap, but ignored Mahidasa.
 On seeing tears in the eyes of her son, Itara prayed to the earth goddess Bhūmi, her kuladevi (tutelary deity).
 Bhūmi then appeared and gifted Mahidasa the knowledge contained in the Aitareya Brahmana.

 Mahidasa is mentioned in other works before Sayana, such as the Chandogya Upanishad (3.16.7) and the Aitareya Aranyaka (2.1.7, 3.8).
 But none of these works mention Sayana's legend.
 The Aitareya Aranyaka is undoubtedly a composite work, and it is possible that the Aitareya Brahmana also had multiple authors.
 According to AB Keith, the present redaction of the work may be ascribed to Mahidasa, but even that cannot be said conclusively.